Meeting Your Nutritional Needs While Following a Vegetarian (and Vegan) Diet

 Omega-3 Fatty Acids

-Omega-3 fatty acids are important for heart health, and are important during pregnancy and breastfeeding for the baby’s brain development.
+Omega-3 fatty acids are important for heart health and are important during pregnancy and breastfeeding for the baby’s brain development.
 These fatty acids can be found in cold water fish such as salmon, tuna and sardines.
 If you do not consume fish, certain plant-foods including flaxseed, chia seed and walnuts contain omega-3 fatty acids as well.
 The equivalent of 1 tablespoon of flaxseed oil or 2 tablespoons of ground flaxseed per day would be needed to get the recommended amount of omega-3s per day.
 DHA (a specific type of omega-3 fatty acid) supplements derived from algae are also available, which may be of particular benefit to pregnant and breastfeeding women.

 There are two different types of dietary iron, being heme and non-heme.
 Heme iron is found in meat and is easily absorbed by the body.
 Plant sources of iron are strictly non-heme iron, which is not absorbed as well.
 Therefore, it may be of benefit to consume more than the general recommendations for iron.
 Vegetarian sources of iron include beans, lentils, dark leafy greens, tofu and iron-fortified cereals.
 When having an iron-rich meal, avoid having coffee or tea with it, and include a source of vitamin C. These tips will help to improve absorption.

-Zinc is a nutrient we need for our immune systems, wound healing, and for children to grow properly.
+Zinc is a nutrient we need for our immune system, wound healing, and for children to grow properly.
 Phytic acid, which is found in plant foods, can bind to zinc causing issues with absorption.
 Therefore, vegetarians may benefit from consuming more than the recommended amount.
 Vegetarian sources of zinc include soy products, legumes, grains, seeds and nuts.

 Calcium is an important nutrient for bone health.
 Vegetarians that consume dairy typically consume enough calcium, but vegans may not.
 Calcium-set tofu, or fortified milk substitutes (soy or almond milk for example) can be excellent sources of calcium.
 Other foods like kale, turnip greens, white beans, almonds, tahini and figs also contain calcium.